abiyyuramadhan/fp-wip-md/README.md

 ```bash
 git pull develop
 ```
-### Keep Up-to-date With Branch Develop
+### Integrate Changes Between Branches
+Making branch feature keep up-to-date with commits from branch develop<br>
+Preventing merge conflict when merge request<br>
-from branch feature:
+From branch feature:
 ```bash
 git merge develop
 ```
-### How to merge request
+### How to Merge Request
 - Create new merge request
 - Select from `branch feature` into `branch develop`
 - Fill title and description with meaningful explanation
-- Select asignees as yours and reviewers as tech lead and backend facilitator
+- Select asignees as yours and reviewers as tech lead
-- Check mark✔️ *delete source branch when merge request is accepted*

 ## Code Style